 - If your cat doesn't like to drink standing water, try a circulating fountain which provides fresh, circulating water to keep them hydrated.
 Adding ice cubes to your cat's water dish throughout the day can help entice them to keep cool as well.

-- Wet a towel in cold water and wipe your cat down.
+- Wet a towel in cool water and wipe your cat down, especially the ears and paw pads.

 - Have fans running by the windows to circulate air.